An annual salary is an agreement about the amount of pay for work over a 12 month period. They are often included in employment contracts.

 - annual leave loading.

-Find information about annual salaries in your award by selecting from the list below.
+Find out the rules in your award about making an annual salary agreement by selecting from the list below.

 - Building, construction and on-site trades